 My dad keeps saying that I have the most fruit in my home out of any person who lives by themselves that he knows.
 That means I could easily make one of these Christmas tree snacks without buying any extra groceries from Eating Richly.

-26. Vegan Chocolate Reindeer Brownies
+26. Chocolate Reindeer Brownies

 If you’re looking for some great vegan recipes, see what your favorite news websites have to offer.
 Here are vegan chocolate reindeer brownies from Today.